tcat-qldom/MacOS-7/README.md

 # Venn Diagrammer

 Have you ever fancied classic Mac programming?
 Here is how - this is a functional application documented in `Inside Macintosh - Overview' book.
 It evaluates syllogism in Venn circles, based on the figure and mood.
 While the book's main focus is on user interface coding, some parts are left undefined.
-Fortunattely there are usefull hints given inside, that make it possible to code those mssing parts.
+Fortunattely there are usefull hints given inside, that make it possible to code those missing parts.

 Currently unsupported are - automatic diagramme updates, and existential import to subject.
 Topics not quite clear to the coder [me].